OlegBadunenko/OlegBadunenko.github.io/README.md

 Ph.D. in Economics, European University Viadrina, Germany

-M.A. in Economics, Kyiv School of Economics (EERC), Ukraine
+M.A. in Economics, EERC, National University Kyiv-Mohyla Academy, Ukraine

 B.A. in Economics, Kyiv-Mohyla Academy, Ukraine